2009 swine flu pandemic

-Some studies estimated that the real number of cases including asymptomatic and mild cases could be 700 million to 1.4 billion people—or 11 to 21 percent of the global population of 6.8 billion at the time.
+Some studies estimated that the real number of cases including asymptomatic and mild cases could be 700 million to 1.4 billion people—or 11% to 21% of the global population of 6.8 billion at the time.
 The lower value of 700 million is more than the 500 million people estimated to have been infected by the Spanish flu pandemic.
 However, the Spanish flu infected approximately a third of the world population at the time, a much higher proportion.

 The number of lab-confirmed deaths reported to the WHO is 18,449 and is widely considered a gross underestimate.
 The WHO collaborated with the US Centers for Disease Control and Prevention (USCDC) and Netherlands Institute for Health Services Research (NIVEL) to produce two independent estimates of the influenza deaths that occurred during the global pandemic using two distinct methodologies.
 The 2009 H1N1 flu pandemic is estimated to have actually caused about 284,000 (range from 150,000 to 575,000) excess deaths by the WHO-USCDC study and 148,000–249,000 excess respiratory deaths by the WHO-NIVEL study.
 A study done in September 2010 showed that the risk of serious illness resulting from the 2009 H1N1 flu was no higher than that of the yearly seasonal flu.
 For comparison, the WHO estimates that 250,000 to 500,000 people die of seasonal flu annually.
 However, the H1N1 influenza epidemic in 2009 resulted in a large increase in the number of new cases of narcolepsy.